 Annual application deadlines: 1 March and 1 August for courses planned for the following year.

 The application process is handled via the online application system.

 Each application is reviewed by at least two members of the EMBO Course Committee.
 The final decision is made by the entire committee.
-Applicants are informed of the decision within ten weeks of the application deadline.
+Applicants are informed of the decision within twelve weeks of the application deadline.

 All applications are treated in confidence and only publicized following acceptance of the funding conditions by the organizer.

 Organizers should indicate a provisional timetable that includes session titles with brief explanations of the subjects covered and how they fit together.
 Details of the practical sessions should also be provided.
 The provisional timetable should also include confirmed speakers for each session and the reason for their selection.